mramendi/orgue-mangle/README.md

 * rezak.py: cuts out the first N seconds of the recording, while preserving setup of stops etc
 * slower.py: very simple tempo changer that can only make things N times slower.
 Intended for analysis purposes.
 Will likely be removed.
 * tempochange.py: an actual tempo changer.
 Changes the tempo to a given percentage, either for the entire recording or from a start position or from a start position to an end position.
+* visualize.py: creates an ASCII "visualization" which is kinda workable in the absence of a proper graphical piano roll.
+The timeline is vertical.
+Every line is 50 ms, or more if no notes change in the period.
+Only actual notes are visualized, other MIDI data like stop changes is ignored.
+I use visualization to find problems. then make changes by editing the MIDI text representation directly.

 MIT License.
 Disclaimer: while Misha is a Red Hat employee this is not Red Hat code.